Capital Mispricing and Structural Risk

 In a system decomposed around business processes, a regulatory change is contained within the unit that owns the affected state: it modifies its logic, updates its contracts, and deploys.
 In a system decomposed around technical convenience, the same change propagates across every system that touches the state, and the coordination makes the timeline unpredictable.
 For a board, the implication is direct: the time to respond to a regulatory change is determined not by the complexity of the regulation but by the degree of coupling in the system, and the symptom is a change that should take weeks taking months, with no one able to explain why without describing the architecture.
 A board can measure this directly.
 Take a recent regulatory change and compare the time spent on code to the time spent on coordination.
 Call it the coordination overhead ratio.
 In the vignette it is roughly 1:40: three days of code, four months of coordination.

-Coupling also creates incidents whose costs are distributed across the organisation and never aggregated, the € 2.1 million dispersed across departments in Chapter 6 at internal scale.
+Coupling also creates incidents whose costs are distributed across the organisation and never aggregated, as the € 2.1 million dispersed across departments in Chapter 6 illustrates at internal scale.
 At external scale, the same distribution prevents the board from seeing operational exposure accumulate: each deferred investment and unresolved dependency is a source of future incidents whose costs are attributed to quality and never connected to the structural decision that caused them.

 ...